Gang1eri/HackRF-Watchdog/README.md

   - Rows are sorted by most recent (smallest age) first.

 - **Text log**
-  - Logs the max power per sweep per band:
+  - Logs the max power per sweep per band, e.g.:
     `Max: -61.9 dB at 902.500000 MHz (span 900.000-930.000 MHz)`
   - Logs errors from `hackrf_sweep` (e.g. device busy, not found).

 - **Device selection by serial**
-  - Dropdown lists connected HackRF boards (via `hackrf_info`) as
+  - Dropdown lists connected HackRF boards (via `hackrf_info`) as:
     `HackRF 0 – SERIAL`
     `HackRF 1 – SERIAL`
   - You can run multiple instances of the app and bind each to a different board.